Characterizing stochastic cell cycle dynamics in exponential growth: Introduction

 \section{Introduction}

 Methods to quantitatively characterize cell cycle dynamics have expanded dramatically \cite{Willis:2017ye} since the pioneering model of the \textit{Escherichia coli} cell cycle described by Cooper and Helmstetter \cite{Cooper:1968gd}.
 Their initial work represented the cell cycle as a deterministic process in which each step was precisely timed.
-Although these assumptions were almost certainly viewed as a matter of mathematical convenience, some later readers have interpreted the experimental success of this model as evidence that \textit{all} the assumptions made to derive the model are supported by experimental evidence \cite{Bremer:1977fv}.
+Although these assumptions were almost certainly viewed as a matter of mathematical convenience, some later readers have interpreted the experimental success of this model as evidence that stochasticity in the cell cycle has little biological significance \cite{Bremer:1977fv}.
 Some later authors have relaxed some of these assumptions and found that the predictions are in fact robust to the model details \cite{Bremer:1977fv}, but none have yet reanalyzed these dynamics in the context of the significant level of stochasticity observed in cell cycle timing (\textit{e.g.}~\cite{Wang:2010my,Robert:2014ku}).
+In this paper, we study a class of stochastic models that can be solved exactly, even in the strong stochasticity limit, and we explore their phenomenology.

 One fundamental difficulty with reconciling the quantitative analyses of the cell cycle is the existence of two distinct classes of experiments: In \textit{unsynchronized approaches}, an exponential culture is analyzed and the number of cells at time $t$ is used to generate statistics defined with respect to cell number \cite{Cooper:1968gd}.
 Examples of this approach are snapshot imaging (\textit{e.g.}~\cite*{Wang:2005ck}), flow cytometry (\textit{e.g.}~\cite{Withers:1998zt}), and many deep-sequencing based approaches (\textit{e.g.}~\cite{Rudolph:2013ho}).
 We contrast these with \textit{synchronized approaches} in which cells of a known state in the cell cycle progression are analyzed.
 Examples of this approach are the use of any of the previously described methods on cells which are first synchronized using a baby machine (\textit{e.g.}~\cite{Bates:2005jc}).
 Time-lapse imaging of full cell cycles (\textit{e.g.}~\cite{Kuwada:2015ym}), including the use of devices like the mother machine (\textit{e.g.}~\cite{Wang:2010my}), can also be used to generate data for synchronized analyses.
 Although it might na\"ively seem that averaging with respect to these two population ensembles are equivalent, they are not.